A rich resource for researchers

 The Raine Study is one of the most comprehensive pregnancy birth cohort studies in the world.
 It is a rich resource for the study of environmental and genetic factors that affect health and development and can provide unique insights into the natural history of human diseases.

 Between May 1989 and November 1991, 2900 pregnant women were recruited into the study and their children have been assessed intensively over the past three decades.
-Prospective longitudinal data has been collected at multiple time-points over pregnancy, infancy, childhood, adolescence and young adulthood and there is broad multidisciplinary data on physical, mental and social aspects of development.
+Prospective longitudinal data has been collected at multiple time-points since pregnancy and through infancy, childhood, adolescence and young adulthood.
+The Raine Study now exists as a source of broad multidisciplinary data on physical, mental and social aspects of development.

 Multigenerational lifecourse study

 The Raine Study is now a multigenerational lifecourse study addressing a broad range of health and developmental issues in four generations.
 In addition to the original cohort (Gen2), their parents (Gen1) participated in assessments, providing information about their children and about themselves.
 Gen1 has recently participated in assessments of sleep, obesity and activity.
 In addition, the offspring (Gen3) of the original cohort (Gen2) is currently participating in assessments of developmental ability and physical activity.
 We have also conducted a study involving Grandparents (Gen0).